sonamkuamari1-sudo/NHS111-Demand-Analytics/README.md

 ### 5. Data Validation

-A dedicated validation stage was used to confirm the accuracy of the analytical outputs.
+A dedicated validation stage confirmed the accuracy of the analytical outputs.

 Validation included: